tokenio/merchant-sample-csharp/README.md

 The server operates in Token's Sandbox environment.
 This testing environment lets you try out UI and payment flows without moving real money.

-The server shows a web page at `127.0.0.1:5000`.
+The server shows a web page at `localhost:3000`.
 The page has a checkout button.
 Clicking the button starts the Token merchant payment flow.
 The server handles endorsed payments by redeeming tokens.

-Test by going to `127.0.0.1:5000`.
+Test by going to `localhost:3000`.
 You can't get far until you create a customer member as described at the [Merchant Quick Checkout documentation](https://developer.token.io/merchant-checkout/).

-This code uses a publicly-known developer key (the devKey line in the initializeSDK method).
+This code uses a publicly-known developer key (the devKey line in the InitializeSDK method).
 This normally works, but don't be surprised if it's sometimes rate-limited or disabled.
 If your organization will do more Token development and doesn't already have a developer key, contact Token to get one.